wso2/docs-is/en/includes/guides/authentication/conditional-auth/on-demand-silent-password-migration-template.md

     !!! note "Adjust script for alternate login identifiers"

-        If your organization does not use alternate login identifiers, uncomment the following lines in the `resolveAndInitUser` function.
+        If your organization does not use alternate login identifiers, comment the following lines in the `resolveAndInitUser` function.

         ```js
         Log.info("Resolving username using the login identifier: " + loginIdentifier);